MelikeKoyuncu/Fordjupad_Pythonprogrammering/README.md

 ## Overview
-This project automates the process of fetching, transforming, and storing gender-related data to SQL Server database.
-The automation script runs daily, ensuring that the latest data is always available for analysis.
+The primary objective of this project is to automate the process of fetching gender-related statistics from an external API (World Bank) and storing them in a SQL Server database for further analysis and reporting.
+The entire process is automated using a Python script that is scheduled to run at specific intervals via Task Scheduler or an equivalent task scheduling system.

 ## gender_statistics Project Structure